DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### 6. Run a terminal

 Open a terminal on the machine that runs Kubernetes.
 You can use any Kubernetes version: Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), locally installed lightweight [K3s](https://k3s.io/), [minikube](https://minikube.sigs.k8s.io/docs/), or others.
-As this article already mentioned, we tested this example with AKS and locally-installed K3s.
+As mentioned above, we tested this example with AKS and locally-installed K3s.

 ### 7. Create a storage for the database